-This includes several sub-projects which consist of the refurbishment of several roads geographically dispersed and of varying size and complexity.
+This project includes several sub-projects which consist of the refurbishment of several roads geographically dispersed and of varying size and complexity.
 Estimated construction period range from six to eight months.
-Total overall budgeted project cost amount to \$7,474,220.
+Total of signed contract amount is \$6,656,000.